 USP–NF General Chapters for Compounding

 There are currently five essential compounding General Chapters in the USP–NF.
-Outlined below, the complete and current text of these chapters is now available in the new electronic publication USP on Compounding: A Guide for the Compounding Practitioner.
+Outlined below, the complete and current text of these chapters is now available in the new electronic publication USP Compounding Compendium.

 - <797> Pharmaceutical Compounding—Sterile Preparations—This General Chapter provides procedures and requirements for compounding sterile preparations.
 General Chapter <797> describes conditions and practices to prevent harm to patients that could result from microbial contamination, excessive bacterial endotoxins, variability in intended strength, unintended chemical and physical contaminants, and ingredients of inappropriate quality in compounded sterile preparations.